 In addition to business management, we also cover subjects like English, Core Mathematics, Integrated Science, Economics, Geography, Government, etc. Surely, business is life and life is business.
 Thus our content will also assist you in all aspects of life.
 Moreover, students from Nigeria, Ghana, Sierra Leone, The Gambia and Liberia use this online resource to prepare for BM exams.

 The Nature of the Examination

-There are two Papers in the examination, (and these are Paper 1 and Paper 2).
-In detail, there are two sections in the Paper 1 (i.e. Section A and Section B).
-Section A is an Objective Test and Section B is a Case Study.
-There are 50 questions in the Objective test, and the Case Study has some question under it for you to answer.
+Indeed, there are two Papers in the examination, (and these are Paper 1 and Paper 2).
+Furthermore, there are two sections in the Paper 1 (i.e. Section A and Section B).
+Now, the Section A is an Objective Test and Section B is a Case Study.
+Moreover, there are 50 questions in the Objective test, and the Case Study has some question under it for you to answer.
 Finally, there are 10 questions in the Paper 2.
-They are asked to tests the student’s general understanding of the various topics under business management.
+Surely, the question is tests the student’s general understanding of the various topics under business management.

 The Summary of the Paper

 The WASSCE Business management Paper for 2001 can summarized below: